The World’s Most Walkable Cities

 The Top 50 Most Walkable Cities in the World

-Visitors looking to discover more modern cities will enjoy grand vistas of the famous Harbour Bridge and spot the instantly recognizable Opera House while walking around Australia’s largest city, Sydney - the most walkable city in Oceania.
+Visitors looking to discover more modern cities will enjoy grand vistas of the famous Harbour Bridge and spot the instantly recognizable Opera House while walking around Australia’s largest city, Sydney—the most walkable city in Oceania.
 History buffs can marvel at the Blue Mosque and Galata Tower while exploring the winding streets of Istanbul—it’s one of the world’s largest cities, but its main attractions are surprisingly close together.
-Food and wine enthusiasts will love the Cite du Vin in Bordeaux—followed by a walk around the city’s elegant UNESCO World Heritage center.
+Food and wine enthusiasts will love the Cité du Vin in Bordeaux, followed by a stroll through the city’s elegant UNESCO-listed center.
+Rome, ranked 11th, invites travelers to walk through millennia of history—from the Colosseum to the Trevi Fountain—while Liverpool (18th) blends maritime heritage and vibrant music history into a compact, walkable layout.

 Despite being well-known for its Underground trains and black taxis, London is a great city to enjoy on foot and takes position 31 in the ranking.
-To the east, Tower Bridge and the Tower of London attract visitors from around the world–as you explore, take a moment to appreciate the spectacular skyline of the City of London and Canary Wharf behind.
+To the east, Tower Bridge and the Tower of London attract visitors from around the world—take a moment to admire the spectacular skyline of the City of London and Canary Wharf behind.
 To the west, relax in the green gardens of Hyde Park after a visit to see Her Majesty at Buckingham Palace.
+Dublin, ranked 27th, is another walkable gem, where visitors can explore Georgian architecture, lively pubs, and literary landmarks all within a short stroll.

 For travelers looking for mountains, beaches, and more, Cape Town offers plenty of unique walking paths and is the most walkable city in South Africa.
 Wander around the city’s inviting waterfront, where you’ll find top-rated restaurants, buzzing bars, and a number of enormous yachts towering out of the still waters.
 If you’re up for a decent hike, put on your sturdiest shoes and climb the world-famous Table Mountain.
 Once you reach the 3,500 feet summit, you’ll enjoy one of the best views in Africa.